pyx-project/pyx/faq/general_aspects_pyx.rst

 Under which versions of Python will PyX run?
 ============================================

-PyX is supposed to work with Python 2.1 and above.
-However, most of the development takes place under the current production version of Python (2.4.1 by the time of this writing) and thus PyX is better tested with this version.
+Until version 0.12.1, PyX is supposed to work with Python 2.3 up to 2.7.
-On the other hand, the examples and tests are verified to run with Python 2.1 and above using the latest bugfix releases.
-PyX will not work with earlier Python versions due to missing language features.
+This and earlier versions will not run with Python 3.
+A version of PyX working with Python 3.2 and higher is presently available as development version in the SVN trunk.
+It is supposed to become a future version 0.13.

 The version of your Python interpreter can be determined by calling it with the option ``-V``.
 Alternatively, you can simply start the interpreter and take a